Lemon Tart Curd Recipe

 The Tart Crust is Buttery, Much like Shortbread, and Has Stability

-I have discovered I like using my Kitchen Aid Mixer with a fitted paddle for making shortbread, but you can use a food processor also.
+I have discovered I like using my Kitchen Aid Mixer with a fitted paddle for making shortbread crust, but you can use a food processor also.

 You can get all my latest tips for making the gluten free tart crust here, which equally apply to an all-purpose flour crust.